eldavenport/Wavelet_Project/README.md

-# Wavelet Project with Isamu Poy for 251C
+# Wavelet Project

+using wavelet processing to classify dogs for 251C. classifier written by Isamu Poy